Matt Bloom: X-Factor and The Zoo Crew (2001–2002)

-After moving to singles competition, Albert participated in the 2001 Royal Rumble as the #17 entrant, being eliminated by Kane.
+After moving to singles competition, Albert participated in the Royal Rumble match at the Royal Rumble on January 21 as the #17 entrant, being eliminated by Kane.
 Over the following months, he wrestled primarily at house shows and on Jakked and Heat.
 In March, Albert formed a faction with Justin Credible and X-Pac called X-Factor.
-The group feuded with the Dudley Boyz (Bubba Ray, D-Von and Spike), defeating them in a six-man tag team match at Backlash.
-On the June 28 episode of SmackDown!, Albert defeated Kane in a no disqualification match, following assistance by Diamond Dallas Page to win the Intercontinental Championship, his first and only title in the WWF.
+The group feuded with the Dudley Boyz (Bubba Ray, D-Von and Spike), defeating them in a six-man tag team match at Backlash on April 29.
+On the June 28 episode of SmackDown!, Albert defeated Kane in a no disqualification match, following assistance by Diamond Dallas Page to win the WWF Intercontinental Championship, his first and only title in the WWF.
 During this time, Credible left X-Factor and joined The Alliance.
 Albert held the Intercontinental Championship for a month, retaining the title against The Undertaker, Edge, Rhyno, former X-Factor teammate Justin Credible, and Tommy Dreamer.
-At Invasion, Albert represented WWF by teaming with Billy Gunn and Big Show against Alliance's Chris Kanyon, Hugh Morrus and Shawn Stasiak in a losing effort.
+At Invasion on July 22, Albert represented the WWF by teaming with Billy Gunn and Big Show against Alliance's Chris Kanyon, Hugh Morrus and Shawn Stasiak in a losing effort.
 The following night, Albert lost the Intercontinental Championship to Alliance member Lance Storm on the July 23 episode of Raw is War, after several wrestlers interfered.
 Following the title loss, Albert and X-Pac continued X-Factor as a tag team until November, when X-Pac was sidelined with an injury.